soundpress/RulesOfNYC/docs/c06/index.rst

          (B) once per calendar year on a day that is representative of normal operations, only if the person maintains a log of the amount of silver-rich solutions being treated and discharged.

-      (iii) measure representative daily quantities of Total Silver Halide Process Wastewater discharged to the public sewer;
+      (iii) measure representative daily quantities of total silver-halide process wastewater discharged to the public sewer;

       (iv) keep written records of pretreatment technology maintenance;